DISCOVER-Robotics/docs/docs/AIRBOT-Play/tutorials/env.md

 In this tutorial, we will demonstrate how to set up the software environment for AIRBOT Play.

 Before proceeding, please make sure you have obtained the SDK package.
-If not, please contact [technical support](mailto:contact@discover-robotics.com) for further assistance.
+If not, please contact technical support: [contact@discover-robotics.com](mailto:contact@discover-robotics.com) for further assistance.
 After extracting the SDK package, the directory structure is as follows:
 ```shell
 # tree 2.8.3/
 .